tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: compare lists and consider changes
 	- DONE: plan universal verb synonym updates
 	- INPROC: read inner workers review of ZIL interpreter
+	- TBD: will cleesh support multiple do & io?: "IGNITE CANDLE AND PAPER WITH TORCH AND FIRE"
 	- TBD: document attributes & policies
 	- TBD: plan new words and word updates: congruent, update, new
 	- TBD: plan over-arching order: where do syntaxes fit? differentiate verbs & actions?